-Enigmatic Epigrams is the first chapter from my novel, BABY, IT’S YOU.
-It was published in September, 2020.
+Enigmatic Epigrams is the first chapter of my novel, BABY, IT’S YOU.
+It was published in September 2020.

 Estimated reading time: 11 minutes